gcv/cupboard/README.md

     (cb/close-cupboard!)

 This example is available in `src/examples/cupboard/simple.clj`.
-See `src/examples/cupboard/gutenberg.clj` uses a few more of Cupboard's features.
+`src/examples/cupboard/gutenberg.clj` uses a few more of Cupboard's features.